Rice Exporters Association of Pakistan

 The Rice Exporters Association of Pakistan (REAP) was established in 1988–89 under the patronage of the Ministry of Commerce, Ministry of Food, Agriculture and Livestock, and the Planning Division of the Government of Pakistan.
 REAP played a significant role in defining rice standards in Pakistan.
 Consequently, Pakistan Rice Standards were established in 1992 for the first time, with support of the Pakistan Standards Institution.

-Governance

-The Managing Committee is divided into north ((11 members) and south (12 members) zones.
+The Managing Committee is divided into north (11 members) and south (12 members) zones.
 In 1998–99, REAP membership became compulsory for all rice exporters.

 Achievements

 REAP has 1900 members in the region and is the country's second largest business association.
 In 1988–89 REAP members exported over 2 million tons of rice.
 In 1992, REAP hosted countries from the Persian Gulf region to gather government buyers from Kuwait, Oman, UAE, Bahrain, Qatar and Saudi Arabia.
 During that period about 36,000 tons from private sector were exported.
 In 1996–97, while negotiating with the European Commission, REAP obtained abatement in import duties of 250 ECU/ton for Super and/or Kernel Basmati Brown rice.
 Pakistan has market share of 60,000 tons out of a total market size of about 120,000 tons of Basmati rice.